apache/nano/README.md

 ### pool size and open sockets

-a very important configuration parameter if you have a high traffic website and are using nano is setting up the `pool.size`. by default, the node.js http global agent (client) has a certain size of active connections that can run simultaneously, while others are kept in a queue. pooling can be disabled by setting the `agent` property in `request_defaults` to false, or adjust the global pool size using:
+a very important configuration parameter if you have a high traffic website and are using nano is setting up the `pool.size`. by default, the node.js http global agent (client) has a certain size of active connections that can run simultaneously, while others are kept in a queue. pooling can be disabled by setting the `agent` property in `requestDefaults` to false, or adjust the global pool size using:

 ``` js
 http.globalAgent.maxSockets = 20;
 ```

-you can also increase the size in your calling context using `request_defaults` if this is problematic. refer to the [request] documentation and examples for further clarification.
+you can also increase the size in your calling context using `requestDefaults` if this is problematic. refer to the [request] documentation and examples for further clarification.

 here's an example explicitly using the keep alive agent (installed using `npm install agentkeepalive`), especially useful to limit your open sockets when doing high-volume access to couchdb on localhost: